California Equal Suffrage Association: Political work

-Suffragist Gail Laughlin traveled the state in November of 1904 campaigning on behalf of suffrage and spreading the word about this organization.
+Suffragist Gail Laughlin traveled the state in November 1904 campaigning on behalf of suffrage and spreading the word about this organization.
 Historian Gayle Gullett noted that the Los Angeles Times referred to the attendees as "several hundred assertive-appearing women."
 In 1905 the organization distributed pamphlets promoting the suffrage cause in the California Senate chamber.
 In September of that year they held their state convention.
 Attendees included Caroline Severance, Mary Sperry, Anna Bidwell and Ellen Clark Sargent.

 Caroline Severance was designated an honorary president of this organization in 1905.
 Suffragist Lillian Harris Coffin created a central committee for the CESA in 1906.
 Berkeley attorney Mary McHenry Keith also served as president of the CESA.